The Wild Foodies of Philly

 “Re-wilding” is about learning to live with nature, again.

-Our wild world contains fantastic natural resources for food, fiber, medicine and crafts that have been cherished by many cultures for thousands of years.
-It is our aim to educate ourselves and others about the uses of wild plants, both native and non-native, in our region.
+We need a massive "public information" and "academic education" campaign.
+We have an inherent right and a fundamental need to know about our wild world.
+It contains fantastic natural resources for food, fiber, medicine, and much more that have been cherished by many cultures for thousands of years.
+Yet, for many, that life-sustaining knowledge has been lost.
+It is our aim to educate ourselves and others about the uses of wild plants in our region, both native and non-native.
 During this process, it is important to keep an open mind because there are always new things to learn.
 It is also a good habit to refer to multiple sources of information and to keep a notebook.
 No one source contains all the information on wild edibles, and some information can be incorrect.
 Certain plants have been called 'poisonous' when only specific parts are, or they need special preparation in order to become edible, or they are for medicinal use only.
 Rather than rely solely on foraging, we also encourage you to grow wild plants yourself so they can be close at hand.
-Many wild edibles can grow anywhere - in yards, planters, and pots!
+Many wild edibles can grow anywhere - in yards, planters, and pots.
 So, welcome to our community and enjoy learning about our WILD WORLD OF PLANTS!

 MEETUP RULES: